arun-kr-reddy/notes/computer_architecture.md

 - **programming model:** how the programmer expresses the code, example: sequential (von Neumann), data parallel (SIMD), multi-threaded (MIMD)
 **execution model:** how the hardware executes the code underneath, example: OoO execution, vector processor, array processor
 execution model can be very different from the programming model, example: von Neumann model implemented by OoO processor
-- single program multiple data (SPMD): multiple processors cooperate in the execution of a program in order to obtain results faster, can be considered a subcategory of MIMD since it refers to MIMD execution of a given single program
+- single program multiple data (SPMD): each processing element executes the same procedure except in different data elements, procedures can synchronize at certain points in program using barriers, each program can execute a different control-flow path at runtime, run on MIMD hardware
-single instruction multiple thread (SIMT): modern term for an array processor, Nvidia terminology
+single instruction multiple thread (SIMT): multiple instruction streams of scalar operations, Nvidia terminology
 - loop unrolling: increase a program's speed by reducing/eliminating loop control logic such as pointer arithmetic, end-of-loop tests at the expense of its binary size (space–time tradeoff)
 it is often counterproductive on modern processors as the increased code size can cause more cache misses
 - example: exploit parallelism: